joemccourt/triboid/README.md

 Play at http://joemccourt.github.io/triboid/

 ###About:
 A visual experiment.
-Boids try to form equilateral triangles with two randomly chosen other boids.
+Boids try to form an equilateral triangle with two randomly chosen other boids.
 Triangles are filled at low opacity.

 ####Controls:
 * Mouse click and drag or arrow keys to translate.